francoismassart/eslint-plugin-tailwindcss/docs/rules/enforces-shorthand.md

 ## Further Reading

-This rule will not fix the issue but will let you know about the issue.
+This rule will fix the issue for you.